Attitudes To Mental Health

 And It’s Just Sad.

 Sometimes people tell me I’m too open about being ill.
 I know I’m an open book.
 But it’s because hardly anyone else is.
 And the few of us who are have an obligation to the millions of other people suffering from the exact same things to be open, to inform the ignorant, to understand why people feel awkward broaching the subject of mental health, and to do everything we can to change it.
 So fuck it, essentially.
 I have spent too long these last few months not talking about it.
 I am very ill right now.
 I was in hospital a fortnight ago.
 I didn’t tell my parents initially because I was too scared.
-Now that I know what triggers my suicidal impulses, I have to make sure that if I hear the thoughts that lead me to a dangerous place, I need to make someone sit with me.
+Now that I know what triggers my suicidal impulses, I have to make sure that if I hear the thought that lead me to a dangerous place, I need to make someone sit with me.
 My medication is finally being changed.
 I’m working hard at CBT, but it’s difficult.
 I’m not well, and it’s not my fault- I refuse to let people make me feel like it is my fault.